matt10145/pset-6/README.md

 **By Matthew Hui**

 TODO:
-- Add html structure
-    - input bar
+- <del>input bar<del>
 - buttons
+- clear the input bar after typing
+- make sure the size of the list is adaptable to the input
+- borders of boxes should be round
+- priority and delete:
+    - icons
+    - functions
 - background images(?)
-- style the structure with CSS
-- add the javascript to make the site work